Jeep Grand Cherokee (WJ): Chinese production

 Beijing Jeep Corporation, Ltd. produced the XJ classic Cherokee from 1984 to 2005.
 Beijing Jeep bought the old tooling for the WJ Grand Cherokee when the WK was introduced for the U.S. as a 2005 model.
-The WJ was introduced in the end of 2004 for the Chinese market as the Jeep 4000 and 4700 Grand Cherokee and carries differing engine names compared to their foreign counterparts known as C698QA1 for the 6 cylinder and C8V93Q for the V8.
-A 4 speed automatic gearbox was standard on the 6 cylinder while V8 had a 5 speed automatic gearbox.
-Pricing ranges 358,000 and 496,000 yuan (53,480 to US$74,090) with four trim levels.
+The WJ was introduced at the end of 2004 for the Chinese market as the Jeep 4000 and 4700 Grand Cherokee and carries differing engine names compared to their foreign counterparts, known as C698QA1 for the 6 cylinder and C8V93Q for the V8.
+A 4-speed automatic gearbox was standard on the 6-cylinder, while the V8 had a 5-speed automatic gearbox.
+Pricing ranges from 358,000 and 496,000 yuan (53,480 to US$74,090) with four trim levels.

-It was their flagship model and nearly identical to the 2004 Grand Cherokee Limited in looks and equipment, including the solid axle suspension, choice of 4wd systems, body color cladding, alloy wheels, Chrysler sound systems, and Chrysler automatic climate controls.
-This is unlike the XJ Cherokee that was significantly modified by Beijing Jeep for the Chinese market.
+It was their flagship model and nearly identical to the 2004 Grand Cherokee Limited in looks and equipment, including the solid axle suspension, choice of 4WD systems, body color cladding, alloy wheels, Chrysler sound systems, and Chrysler automatic climate controls.
+This is unlike the XJ Cherokee, which was significantly modified by Beijing Jeep for the Chinese market.

 Engines

 Detroit Diesel/VM Motori

 The 3.1 liter turbo-diesel on the 1999 Grand Cherokee was developed in conjunction with Detroit Diesel/VM Motori.
-It has an electronic injection pump, electronically controlled, vacuum-actuated exhaust gas recirculation, and a special catalyst to control oxides of nitrogen (NOx).
+It has an electronic injection pump, electronically controlled, vacuum-actuated exhaust gas recirculation and a special catalyst to control oxides of nitrogen (NOx).
 Manufactured in Cento, Italy, at 13,000 units per year.
-It was available in European models and meets the European stage III emissions.
+It was available in European models and met the European stage III emissions.